Tips on how to engage with attendees pre-event:

 Push for the use of the Q&A tab for questions rather than the chat

 Remind everyone early-on to utilize the QA tab for their questions rather than the chat.
 The magic of the QA tab is that people are able to upvote questions that resonate with them the most.
 Along with that, you are able to timestamp the answers to the questions which will be hugely helpful for those catching the replay.
-Check out this article that goes in-depth regarding the QA feature.
+Check out this article for more about the Q&A feature.

 Be sure to post useful links in the chat OR in the Q&A tab so that attendees can access/bookmark for later use

-These links can range from a personal blog, product you are referring to, etc.
+These links can range from a personal blog, the product you are referring to, etc.

 Host tips for post-event:

 Direct them to click on your profile page from the event screen.
 They can easily follow you from here and access past/upcoming events and recordings.

 Encourage them to click the "share" button from the event screen so that they can share the event with friends and family if they are interested.